ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/exploring_metview.rst

 The WMS module can be used to query an OGC-compliant WMS server, retrieve maps from it and overlay them with other data.
 The WMS icon is a great way to integrate web services within Metview.

-We have a `separate tutorial <https://confluence.ecmwf.int/display/METV/Metview+WMS+Tutorial>`_ which shows in more detail how you can use maps served by web map services within Metview.
+We have a :ref:`separate tutorial <metview_wms_tutorial>` which shows in more detail how you can use maps served by web map services within Metview.

 * We provided you with some example WMS icons.
   Try out the four WMS icons in the directory by visualising them.